RosiePuddles/mdbook-compress/README.md

 # You can optionally specify a subtitle.
 If you don't the PDF
 # won't include a subtitle
 subtitle = ""
+# If you want to use custom fonts, specify them here.
+# The value is a path relative to 'theme/fonts' under your book root
+font.regular = ""
+font.bold = ""
+font.italic = ""
+font.bold-italic = ""
+font.monospace = ""
 # Font sizes.
 Any heading after H6 will use the H6 font size
 # All font sizes will become a u8
 font_size.title = 12